Tutankhamun's Treasure - A Brief Guide for KS2 Students

 Updated: Jun 20

 Inside the burial wrappings of Tutankhamun himself, Carter found a pair of daggers.
-Both were stunning artifacts, but one of them was particularly unusual - the iron used to create the dagger contained a large percentage of nickel.
+Both were stunning artefacts, but one of them was particularly unusual - the iron used to create the dagger contained a large percentage of nickel.

 It came from a meteorite!

-A 3000 year old tunic of armour was discovered at Tutankhamun's tomb, made up of small leather 'scales' that interlocked (similar to those shown in the image) to protect the wearer's skin from enemy attacks.
+A 3000-year-old tunic of armour was discovered at Tutankhamun's tomb, made up of small leather 'scales' that interlocked (similar to those shown in the image) to protect the wearer's skin from enemy attacks.

 This armour was originally thought to be ceremonial.
 It may have never even been worn by Tutankhamun himself.

 But on closer inspection, damage on the edges of the leather scales implies that Tutankhamun not only wore it, but actually fought battles in it!
 Was Tutankhamun a Warrior King after all?

 Tutankhamun was buried with five game boards.
 He used these to play games of Senet, a popular game played in Ancient Egypt where two players race their pieces across the squares to the finish.

 Poorer Egyptian people would play Senet by scratching a grid into the sand, but wealthy Egyptians often had a board made especially for the game (similar to the one in the photo).